Merck/GeneratedExpressions.jl/readme.md

 It is possible to retrieve the generated expression (function `generate`) or to evaluate the expression in the caller's scope on the fly (macro `@generate`, `@fileval`).

-## Context: ValueDynamics
+## Context: ReactiveDynamics

-This package was created as an integral part of the [ValueDynamics](https://github.com/Merck/ReactionDynamics.jl) project, which is a vertically-integrated computational framework for learning, designing, integrating, simulating, and optimizing R&D process models, to better inform strategic decisions in science and business.
+This package was created as an integral part of the [ReactiveDynamics](https://github.com/Merck/ReactiveDynamics.jl) project, which is a vertically-integrated computational framework for learning, designing, integrating, simulating, and optimizing R&D process models, to better inform strategic decisions in science and business.
 However, this package can be used on its own, independently of the larger framework.

 ## Features